treasure-data/treasure-boxes/tool-box/ps_backup_restore/README.md

 AWS S3 Authentication must be setup under Integration Hub, so that it can be used in the Backup solution to export the results to the mentioned s3 bucket.

-The end user does not need to have any of SQL or digdag or Python expertise as customer should be only changing the configuration YML files w.r.t backup and just follow steps provided below.
+The end user does not need to have any of SQL or digdag or Python expertise as users need only change the configuration YML files w.r.t backup and just follow steps provided below.

 ## Steps to setup Parent Segment Backup: